 DSEL will ensure that all new websites and content on those sites conform with WCAG 2.0, Level A. David Schaeffer will ensure that all websites and content conform with WCAG 2.0, Level AA by January 1, 2021.

 DSEL will ensure that existing feedback processes are accessible to people with disabilities.

-DSEL will ensure that all publically available information is made accessible upon request by January 1, 2016.
+DSEL has taken steps to ensure that all publically available information is accessible upon request as of January 1, 2016.

 DSEL is committed to fair and accessible employment practices.

 DSEL will notify its employees and the public about the availability of accommodation for applicants with disabilities in all phases of the recruitment and assessment process by including a statement to this effect in all Ontario job postings.

 If a selected applicant requests an accommodation, DSEL will consult with the applicant and provide or arrange for the provision of a suitable accommodation in a manner that takes into account the applicant’s accessibility needs due to disability.

 When making an offer of employment, DSEL will notify the successful applicant of its policies for accommodating employees with disabilities with a statement to this effect in all letters of offer for Ontario based jobs.

 Informing Employees of Supports

 DSEL will inform employees of its policies to support those with disabilities and consult with employees where accommodation of a disability is requested.